abisxir/ebus/README.md

 ## Usage

-To simple way is just like this, define your event, register them using handle decorator and emit your events when it is required:
+The simple way is just like this, define your event, register them using handle decorator and emit your events when it is required:

 ```python